Wellington Central Library: Redesign and re-opening

 Construction was completed by September 2025 at an estimated cost of $217.6 million.
 On 13 September 2025 a rededication ceremony was held and the redeveloped library was revealed.
 Designer Rangi Kipa stated that he wished to create a space where people would "feel the presence of mana whenua", and wanted to add elements of nature.
 Internal design features by Darcy Nicholas, Ngahina Hohaia and Wiremu Barriball reference fungi and mycelium as “connectors of the natural world”.

 On the outside of the building is the 1947 poem "Brown Optimism" by Jacquie Sturm.
-Sturm was one of New Zealand’s first Māori librarians and from 1972 was the principal New Zealand Room librarian for Wellington.
+Sturm was one of New Zealand's first Māori librarians and from 1972 was the principal New Zealand Room librarian for Wellington.
 The political poem was written when Sturm was a university student, and includes the lines:For brown must learn from white, the rules to make him equal partner in the game they play;

-And white must cease to trample underfoot these dark leaves of the Polynesian tree.With completion of construction, the library is expected to open to the public in March 2026 after the internal fitout is completed.
+And white must cease to trample underfoot these dark leaves of the Polynesian tree.In 1940, Rongotai College students had carried books from the original library to the new one.
+This event was recreated in November 2025, when 50 Rongotai students helped move hundreds of books into the redeveloped central library.

+With completion of construction, the library was re-opened to the public on 14 March 2026.

+Website controversy

+In June 2026 an Official Information Act request brought to light the information that Wellington City Council had paid almost $600,000 for a website to promote the new library, plus $72,000 per year for hosting and maintaining it.
+The brief for the website was that was an "invitation" and an "introduction to the building".
+The contract went to Journey Digital, an Auckland company, who worked with Māpuna Consultants on the design.
+The website won a silver award in the 'User Interface (UI) - Ethical & Inclusive UI Design' category at the 2026 New York Product Design Awards.
+Wellington's deputy mayor Ben McNulty labelled the cost of the website "an atrocious amount of money", and Mayor Andrew Little stated that an independent investigation would be launched to enquire into decision-making and costs related to the website.